tuncpolat/jwt-auth-react/README.md

 # User Authentification and Authorization with JWT (Access and Refresh Token) in React

-This is the React front-end part to demonstrate JWT authorization and authentication inspired by this [blogpost by Hasura](https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/).<br/> You must also install and run the server.
+This is the React front-end part to demonstrate JWT authorization and authentication inspired by this [blog post by Hasura](https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/).<br/> You must also install and run the server.
 Check it out [here](https://github.com/tuncpolat/jwt-auth-react).
-In my blog post I try to explain how the whole JWT authentication and authorization flow with access and refresh tokens works in a MERN Stack.
+In my blog post, I try to explain how the whole JWT authentication and authorization flow with access and refresh tokens works in a MERN Stack.
 You can read it [here](https://simplweb.ch/en/blog/user-authentification-and-authorization-with-jwt-access-and-refresh-token-in-nodejs-react-express-and-mongo-db)

 ---